Cheo Zorrilla

-Cheo Zorrilla (February 17, 1950 – June 8, 2025) was a Dominican composer, trumpet player and singer.
+Eliseo Zorrilla Gómez (17 February 1950 – 8 June 2025), better known as Cheo Zorrilla, was a Dominican composer, trumpet player, and singer.

 Life and career

-Zorrilla was born on February 17, 1950 in Tamayo, Bahoruco province.
+Zorrilla was born on 17 February 1950 in Tamayo, Bahoruco province.
 He is considered one of the Dominican composers most recorded by international artists.
-Some of his best-known songs are: 'Apocalypse', 'When each January is born' and 'With broken wings'.
+Some of his best-known songs are: "Apocalipsis", "Al nacer cada enero", and "Con las alas rotas".

 In 2016 Zorrilla was inducted into the Latin Songwriters Hall of Fame in Miami.

-Zorrilla died on June 8, 2025, at the age of 75.
+Zorrilla died on 8 June 2025, at the age of 75.

+At the OTI Festival

+Zorrilla represented the Dominican Republic in the OTI Festival twice as singer and five times as songwriter.
+He also represented Puerto Rico once as songwriter.